North-northeastern region and the Arrowhead

 Central region and metro area

-Non-native invasive plant species have taken hold or other significant changes in vegetation have occurred in 82% of the wetlands in this region.
+Non-native invasive plant species have taken hold or other significant changes in vegetation have occurred in 82% of the wetlands — similar to southern and western Minnesota.
+Invasive plant species are linked to all types of wetland impacts and can force out native plants.

 Southern and western Minnesota

 Counties in this region have lost an average of 95% of their wetlands due to artificial drainage and agricultural development.
-This has contributed to the impaired water quality in streams and lakes in the region
+These changes are a significant reason for the poor water quality in streams and lakes in the region.

-Non-native invasive plant species have taken hold or other significant changes in vegetation have occurred in 82% of the wetlands in this region., similar to the central part of the state.
+Non-native invasive plant species have replaced native plants, or other significant changes in vegetation have occurred in 82% of the wetlands in this region.
+Wetlands that were plowed and left to recover on their own have degraded vegetation.